Resources for parents and teachers

 Workshops

-Join us for an exclusive Teacher Workshop focused on science, art, and the environment.
-Following a guided tour of select works by artist Pacita Abad, you will create your own artwork inspired by your learnings.
+Join us for an exclusive Teacher Workshop focused on celebrating Black creatives.
+Following a guided tour of the exhibition The Culture: Hip Hop and Contemporary Art in the 21st Century, you will create your own artwork inspired by your learnings.

 teacher development gird